WhoBrokeTheBuild/stephenlw.com/content/post/creating-a-hugo-site.md

 ## Hugo Config

-The config file is the heart of your site, without this hugo won't even run.
+The config file is the heart of your site, without this Hugo won't even run.
 All config and metadata in Hugo can be expressed in either TOML, YAML, or JSON.
 Hugo will look for data in the order, meaning that if you had a config.toml and a config.yaml, the config.toml would be used.